DianaMazurczak/QualityOfSleep/README.md

 ### Third model

+In the third and final model, the VIF (variance inflation factor) is also examined.
+This factor is used to identify the correlation between two, three, or more variables that is not apparent in the correlation matrix.
+This issue is named multicollinearity.
+The minimum value of vif is 1 and that's mean there is no collinearity.
+Acceptable value is less than 5-10 and in my work I created set of featers which vif was below 10.

 | Variable                        | Coef   | Std Err  | t       | P>abs(t)  |
 |---------------------------------|--------|----------|---------|-------|
 | Intercept                       | 8.4787 | 0.149000 | 56.849  | 0.000 |